Admissibility of control operators for positive semigroups and robustness of input-to-state stability: Abstract

 \section{Abstract}

-In this paper, we establish the well-posedness and stability of distributed parameter systems, focusing on linear positive control systems in a Banach lattice setting.
-We characterize well-posedness and derive a sufficient condition for admissibility based on a lower norm estimate of the resolvent operator on the positive cone.
-Furthermore, we analyze input-to-state stability (ISS) under boundary perturbations within the domain of the semigroup generator.
-Notably, we provide necessary and sufficient conditions for the robustness of ISS under Desch-Schappacher perturbations.
+In this paper, we investigate well-posedness and stability properties of distributed parameter systems, with particular emphasis on linear positive control systems.
+We establish a characterization of the well-posedness in the Banach lattice setting.
+Furthermore, we derive a resolvent condition for admissibility of control operators for positive semigroups.
+In addition, we study the behavior of input-to-state stability (ISS) under unbounded perturbations of the underlying semigroup generator.
+More precisely, we establish necessary and sufficient conditions for the robustness of ISS under Desch-Schappacher perturbations.
 Our theoretical results are demonstrated through a boundary value-controlled transport equation with non-local boundary conditions.